-This parameter enables or disables a 1PPS (pulse per second) signal which can be used as an accurate clock signal.
+Parameter of the AT^SGPSC "Nmea/DRSync" subcommand.
+Enables or disables a 1PPS (pulse per second) signal which can be used as an accurate clock signal.

-When enabled 1 pulse per second coming from the GNSS receiver's own signal clock is generated on the DR\SYNC line which is available as an alternative function of GPIO1.
-The accuracy is +/-5 ms, pulse length is 1 ms. The 1PPS signal is provided as long as synchronized with the satellite clock, and continues for approximately 6 minutes after GNSS signal loss.
+When enabled 1 pulse per second coming from the GNSS receiver's own signal clock is generated on the DR_SYNC line which is available as an alternative function of GPIO1.
+The accuracy is +/-5 ms, pulse length is 1 ms. The 1PPS signal is provided as long as synchronized with the satellite clock, and continues after GNSS signal loss.

 The 1PPS signal will be accurate only if the GNSS engine is active.
-Therefore, when using the 1PPS signal, the <FreqVal> interval should not exceed 5 sec to avoid that the GNSS engine enters IDLE state.
-Also, \$ <Out-Val> shall be set to "on" or "buffered".
+Therefore, when using the 1PPS signal, the <\freqVal> interval should not exceed 5 sec to avoid that the GNSS engine enters IDLE state.
+Also,S <Out-Val> shall be set to "on" or "buffered".

-This parameter can only be changed when the GNSS engine is off (see parameter < EngineVal>).
-Changed settings take effect only after next UE restart.
-Parameter is global for all interfaces, non-volatile and will not be reset by AT&F.

-When the DR\SYNC line is enabled, GPIO1 is not usable by GPIO related commands (see AT^SCPIN).
-Both functions are mutually exclusive.
+This parameter can only be changed when the GNSS engine is off (see parameter <EngineVal>).
+Changed settings take effect only after next UE restart, but are already reserved before UE restart.
+Therefore, enabling the DR_SYNC line, instantly disables all other functions that can be assigned to GPIO1 (see AT^SCFG subcommands related to GPIOs and AT^SCPIN).
+The different functions are mutually exclusive.